luakit/luakit/doc/luadoc/pages/03-migration-guide.md

 	    -- Do something with new view
 	end)

+One important difference between the `"init"` signal and the `init_funcs` method is that the former no longer passes the current window table `w` as a parameter.
+This is because views may be moved between windows (for example, with the `:tabdetach` command).

 The `window` class also emits a `"build"` signal _before_ emitting the init signal.
 This provides an opportunity for modules to change the layout and arrangement of widgets within the window, before the `"init"` signal is emitted.